KevenLeMoing/medium_python_articles/skip_counter/README.md

 We would like to associate a counter with list of items without managing an additional variable.

 ### How it works ?
-The function "count()" from "itertools" that will play the counter role (as an iterator).
+The function "count()" from "itertools" will play the counter role (as an iterator).
-This is the parameter passed to count() that allows the first item initialisation.
-The value is by default set at 0.
+The parameter passed to count() allows the first item initialisation.
+The value is set at 0 by default.

 Indeed, our goal is to obtain the same results as below, without using the variable count.
 ```